NEX Customers Receive Holiday Surprise, Have Layaways Paid Off

 On Dec.
-18, NEX Norfolk, Virginia, customers received the news from Montel Williams that their layaway balance is paid in full by Pay Away the Layaway, Inc. Montel Williams is a celebrity as well as prior U.S. Marine and U.S. Navy Lt.
+21, customers at NEX Yokosuka, Japan, receive the news from Montel Williams that their layaway balance was paid in full by Pay Away the Layaway, Inc. Montel Williams is a celebrity as well as prior U.S. Marine and U.S. Navy Lt.
 Cdr.
-Around the world, the holidays became a bit more joyous for over 250 military families who received an unexpected gift when their NEX layaways were paid in full by the non-profit, Pay Away the Layaway, Inc.
+Around the world, the holidays became a bit more joyous for over 250 military families who received an unexpected gift when their NEX layaways were paid in full by the nonprofit, Pay Away the Layaway, Inc.

 |Date Taken: